 2. David Bowie: ‘Neighbourhood Threat’ (1984)

 Omar could also play heavy rock with the best of them as demonstrated by this underrated track from Tonight.
-But as usual there’s a beautifully light touch to this playing.
-Not even Jeff Porcaro could have conceived of the floor-shaking fill at 2:14.
+And not even Jeff Porcaro could have conceived of the floor-shaking fill at 2:14.

 1. John Scofield: ‘Techno’ (1985)